siren-js/client/README.md

 // find the first 'next' link
 const nextLink = entity.links.find((link) => link.rel.includes('next'));
 if (nextLink != null) {
-  // follow the 'next' link, if present response = await follow(nextLink);
+  // follow the 'next' link, if present, and parse as a Siren entity entity = await follow(nextLink).then(parse);
-  // alternatively, manually parse the response content as JSON... const json = await response.json();
-  // ...and parse the result as Siren entity = await parse(json);
 }

 // find the 'edit' action